Iron Chef America: Format

 "Allez cuisine!" (loosely translated as "Go cook!" or "Start cooking!") is the phrase that started battles in the original Japanese series (hence the reference to his uncle, Chairman Kaga).

 On Iron Chef America, both the challenger and the Iron Chef have 60 minutes to prepare a minimum of five dishes based on a theme ingredient.
 Starting with Season 11 (2012–13), the first course is due to the judges 20 minutes after the start.
 After that point, a "culinary curveball" is announced by the chairman.
 It can be an ingredient, piece of equipment, or plating device.
 Each chef is required to integrate the item into at least one of their remaining dishes, and receives scoring from the judges based on their use.

 After the first commercial break, Brown typically asks Kevin Brauch to introduce the judges.
-Generally, Kevin pays homage to the program's origins by adding, Konban Wa (Japanese for "Good evening") to his introduction.
 Unlike the original series, none of the judges participate in the running commentary, although Brown or Brauch visit with them roughly mid-battle for their comments on the ongoing action and the secret ingredient.
 Over the course of the cooking hour, Brown may also provide further information on the theme ingredient, using visual aids as required.

 The dishes are tasted by the chairman and a panel of three judges, two of whom are professional food critics (a contrast to the original Iron Chef, which typically had one professional food critic as a judge).
-Like the original Iron Chef, each chef can be awarded up to 20 points by each judge; consisting of ten points for taste, five for plating (the appearance or presentation of the dishes), and five for originality.
-The rules are explained by Kevin Brauch before judging.
+Like the original Iron Chef, each chef can be awarded up to 20 points by each judge, consisting of ten points for taste, five for plating (the appearance or presentation of the dishes), and five for originality.
+The rules are explained by Brauch before the judging.
 The chef with the higher score is declared the winner.
 If there is a tie, it remains as the final result, unlike Iron Chef, where an overtime battle was immediately called with a new theme ingredient; however, if the overtime battle also resulted in a tie, that would be the final result.
 (Also in contrast with the original, the final scores are subdivided by category, rather than by individual judge.)
 Starting with Season 11 (2012–2013), an additional ten points per judge is also available: up to five points for the first dish presentation, and up to five points for the use of the "culinary curveball".
 The scoring for the first dish is revealed shortly after the dishes are presented to and tasted by the judges, and the total score (including the "culinary curveball" points) is reserved for the judgment and revelation of the winner.